Organizations That Have Received Funding

-Kidworks Learning Center: It is our goal to provide a stimulating environment for children to learn and express themselves with an emphasis on self-esteem.
+Kidworks Learning Center: Their goal is to provide a stimulating environment for children to learn and express themselves with an emphasis on self-esteem.
 The Center’s philosophy, teachers, and curriculum support a developmental approach to learning, which is incorporated in the daily activities and schedules.
 A variety of activities are provided that give each child an opportunity to progress at his or her own pace in the major areas of development.

 Laconia Christmas Village: The Laconia Christmas Village is an event that takes place at the Community Center in Laconia, NH.
 With free admission, this event makes the line to visit Santa entertaining for guests of all ages.
 Over the years, the village has been built up with the help of hundreds of volunteers to be what it is today!
 From face painting, to riding in Santa's sleigh, and visiting the café for cookies and lemonade, this tradition is a blast for all who attend.
 Each child even gets an early Christmas present from Santa!
 We hope to see you there!